phucanclone97/tymex-interview-frontend-antran/README.md

 ## API Integration

-The application connects to a JSON-server mock API running on http://localhost:5005 that provides data for NFT products.
+The application using NextJS API running on http://localhost:3000/api that provides data for NFT products.

 ## Features Implemented